vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 great mountains Himavat, Hemakūta, śṛngavat, Meru, Mālyavat, Gandhamādana; fast on that day; at end gift of a silver model of Jambudvipa; secures all desires and heaven; HV I. 959 (from Vi.
 Dh. ).
 Himavat, Hemakūta and others are styled varsaparvatas in Brah.
 18. 16, Mat.

 113. 10-12, Vāyu 1.85.
-Vallabhotsara-festival in honour of the great Vaispava teacher
+Vallabhotsara-festival in honour of the great Vaiṣṇava teacher

 Vallabha said to have been born in 1497 A. D., who wrote many works, emphatically taught a non-ascetic view of religion and rested his doctrines on the Bhāgavata.
 It is